maks-rafalko/tactician-domain-events-bundle/README.md

 Usage
 -----

 This bundle allows you to automatically have Domain Events dispatched by `EventDispatcher`.
-It also allows to register event listeners as the Symfony Services.
+It also allows to register event listeners and subscribers as the Symfony Services.
 You can register as many listeners as you want for each Domain Event.

 First, we need to install the Tactician official Bundle to integrate the command bus library: